Keeping your Budget Accurate

 Account balances are a sum of the transactions in the account, so if any one transaction is incorrect—say your bank accidentally pulled in the incorrect Starting Balance amount—your account balance will be off.
 So even those YNABers who link their accounts still need to reconcile and actively manage their accounts.
 Direct Importing transactions is only one component of budget accuracy.

-Using the reconcile feature regularly is big part of actively managing your budget.
+Using the reconcile feature regularly is a big part of actively managing your budget.
 Here’s what you need to do:

 Enter transactions yourself on the go with the mobile apps or at home using the web app on your computer.